 This was the beginning of a great experience.
 I can’t even tell you how good it feels to see your child participate like other children.
 A couple of years ago he asked to take more than one class a week.
 Initially he only took class from Sensei Jaime; then slowly he began to take classes from other Sensei.
 Each time he has taken a class from someone new, I try to be there to watch or speak with the Sensei before class.
 He recently took a class from a Sensei new to him.
 I asked him if he wanted me to speak with her and he said, “No I’m fine” and he was.
 He takes class with this Sensei every week now.

 This year he asked to take competition classes and travel with the team.
 I was very nervous about him joining; but it has turned out to be the best thing for him.
 All of the students are focused and so supportive with him.
 I am very happy that he continues to improve but most important he really likes it.
 I cannot thank Sensei Jaime and the Dojo enough.

 Our kids were so enthralled with John after his program that they lined up for autographs!

 It is rare to find a person these days who can relate in such a positive and enthusiastic manner as to command the respect and attention of kids ages 3 – Grade 6.
 John did just that at his presentations with our clubs.
 The kids were excited about the subject, eager to learn, and responded well.

+The club adult leaders even got into the action!
+A great time was had by all.
+This is one event the kids and the leaders agreed must be repeated!
 Thank you, John for turning a “Friends Night” into a memorable occasion for everyone.
-I would recommend you and your teaching on “What To Do About Bullies” to anyone working with children.”
+I would recommend you and your teaching on “What To Do About Bullies” to anyone working with children.